Mackintosh Fruit Farm

 Speaking of fruit that’s been tampered with, I’ve heard a lot lately about “ugly” fruit, and how it’s much less desirable just because it doesn’t look perfect.
 What do you think about that?

 “We try to put the ‘ugly’ fruit to use in other ways, because we know that people usually will not pick them and we don’t like letting anything go to waste.
-We know that people only want to pick the pretty fruit.
-We will use the ‘ugly’ ones in recipes for juices, jam, pies, and other things.
-We also occasionally do specials on certain things, like if we have a lot of cucumbers, we will put them on special so that we can move them faster.”
+People only want to pick the pretty fruit.
+The ‘ugly’ ones are great in recipes for juices, jam, pies, and other things.
+Occasionally we do specials on certain things, like if we have a lot of cucumbers, we will put them on special so that we can move them faster.”

 Which fruit or vegetable requires the most attention and care?

 “The fruit is definitely strawberries, and the vegetable, I would say tomatoes.”